 What Does Research Say?

-There has been a great deal of research on the subject of email timing.
+There has been a great deal of research on the subject of effective email send times.
 Some look at which days of the week have the highest engagement, while others attempt to nail down the “golden hour” when open rates are highest.
 In many cases, researchers have found definitive correlations between open rates and these factors.
-So what’s the problem?
+So, what’s the problem?
 Many of the results are contradictory.

 Day of the Week